What are Valuation Multiples?

 A Valuation Multiple is a ratio that reflects the valuation of a company in relation to a specific financial metric.
-Valuation multiples and the use of standardized financial metrics allow for comparisons of value among companies with different characteristics, most notably size.
+Usage of a valuation multiple – a standardized financial metric – facilitate comparisons of value among peer companies with different characteristics, most notably size.